Joseph Marco

-Joseph Cecil Marco (born October 4, 1988) is a Filipino actor and model who played the role of Santi Domingo in the GMA Network Philippine drama series La Vendetta and who is currently a Star Magic artist in the ABS-CBN, who appeared in Sabel, Honesto, Pasión de Amor and played Diego Torillo in Wildflower.
+Joseph Cecil Marco is a Filipino actor and model who played the role of Santi Domingo in the GMA Network Philippine drama series La Vendetta and who is currently a Star Magic artist in the ABS-CBN, who appeared in Sabel, Honesto, Pasión de Amor and played Diego Torillo in Wildflower.
 Before this, he used to appear on several commercials like E-Aji Dip Snax, Downy and Head & Shoulders.
 On September 15, 2007, he was launched as part of the 15 new discoveries of GMA Artist Center, and was one of the first few who was quickly given a project via La Vendetta.

-Biography
+Early life and background

-Joseph Cecil Marco, born on October 4, 1988, he is the fourth of eight children of his parents, having an elder sister who resides in California, two elder brothers, and four younger sisters.
-He is the nephew of DZMM anchor Tita Norma Marco.

-Marco graduated high school in Faith Christian School in Cainta, Rizal in 2005 and did not finish college after he was discovered by his manager in Eastwood City.
-He said, "Nagulat nga po ako na first VTR ko, nakapasa agad ako."
-(I was surprised that I got approved on my first VTR.) during the initial presscon of La Vendetta.
+Joseph Cecil Marco is the fourth of eight children, which include an elder sister residing in California, two elder brothers, and four younger sisters.
+Marco graduated high school in 2005 from Faith Christian School in Cainta, Rizal, and did not finish college after he was discovered by his manager in Eastwood City.
+He said during the initial presscon of La Vendetta: "Nagulat nga po ako na first VTR ko, nakapasa agad ako." ("I was surprised that I got approved on my first VTR.")

-Career
+Acting career

 2007–2009

 After his first commercial, he came up more TV commercials with products such as Coca-Cola, E-Aji Dip Snax and Downy.

 Marco signed up with GMA Artist Center in September 2007.
 He was one of the first of his batch to have been given a TV project when he was added to the cast of the then airing TV drama series, La Vendetta.
 Here, he played the role of a geek teenager Santi Domingo.
 At the initial phase of their presentation as new artists, Marco was able to guest at different programmes on GMA such as Showbiz Central, SOP Rules and Nuts Entertainment.